dszokolics/News-popularity/README.md

 I expected the best performance from XGBoost, based on the autoML results.
 Actually I wasn't able to determine whether the H2O GLM or this had the better performance, because they are close, and their performances have significant variance (between .69 and .73).

+I used the hyperparameter gamma (minimum loss reduction needed to split) instead of the minimum samples needed to split, and I added the two regularization parameters, alpha and lambda.
+The model which uses PCA for preprocessing uses higher max depth, and has higher alpha, lambda and gamma parameters.
+For me, it seems that the non-PCA model has a bit higher complexity based on these.

 Performance of the holdout set (ROC):

 - With PCA: 0.707